How Group Therapy Can Help You Overcome Addiction

 Co-Occurring Conditions (Dual Diagnosis)

-During the group therapy experience, a therapist will help you in overcoming both your addiction struggles and any underlying mental illnesses you may be struggling with.
-This concept is commonly referred to as dual diagnosis.
+During group therapy for substance abuse, a therapist will help you overcome both your addiction struggles and any underlying mental illnesses you may be struggling with.
+This concept is commonly referred to as a co-occurring disorder or dual diagnosis.
 Your therapist is there to help with any issues at all that you may be facing, so you should never feel like your problems are too big to be solved or like you are alone in your battles.